 - Commit a minimum of 5-10 hours a month of preparation and meeting time

-- Commit to, contribute to and participate in regular Board and Committee meetings, both in person and online
+- Commit to, contribute to, and participate in monthly (online) Board and Committee meetings.

 - Commit to completing Board and Committee work between meetings

 - Fulfill all of the duties and responsibilities of being an AECEA board member, including:

 - Determining the mission, purpose and strategies, policies and priorities